modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Model pipeline
 ~~~~~~~~~~~~~~

-Data processing in oemof-flexmex is divided in 4 main steps:
+Data processing in oemof-flexmex is divided into 4 main steps:

 * preprocessing
 * inferring